 These were the most common but effective tips on how to attract and retain customers.
 Choose those that you like most, implement them into life, and enjoy running your business successfully.

 On a final note

-In the article, we provided you with the most crucial facts about this challenging but super trendy thing as the world of e-commerce.
+In the article, our B2B website design agency provided you with the most crucial facts about this challenging but super trendy thing as the world of e-commerce.
 It has its advantages that make people think about starting their successful business there.
 But also we shouldn’t forget about its disadvantages that may prevail for someone and be a major turnoff for operating in the field.

 However, it’s certainly a thing to be considered, and it’s up to you to decide whether it’s a suitable way for running your business.
 Anyway, we hope that you gained valuable insights on this topical issue.